 The Association of Home Appliance Manufacturers (AHAM) uses a number of tests to determine a purifiers effective power to clean air.
 The most popular of which is Clean Air Delivery Rate (CADR), which measures the ability of a residential purifier to clean air, as judged by the volume of air cleaned of particles of specific sizes (the test uses smoke, pollen and dust to represent small, medium and large particles).
 The AHAM suggests the air purifier you buy should hit a CADR "equal to at least two-thirds of the room's area."
 So if your office or bedroom are 150-square-feet in size, your purifier should run at about 100 CADR to effectively clean the room.

 Ikea's machine can run on low, medium or high settings, each with a different CADR.
-The high setting hits a nice 140 CADR score, or good for a room just under 100-square-feet, per AHAM.
+The high setting hits a nice 140 CADR score, or good for a room just over 200-square-feet, per AHAM.
 Set to low or medium — 30 and 90 CADR score respectively — the machine isn't all that.

 This isn't to say it's notably weak, though.
 Just more underpowered than you'd like.
 In the budget, small space purifier world, where devices like Partu's HEPA-equipped purifier are standard recommendation, it distinguishes itself well enough.
 The Partu purifier employs a legit HEPA filter and effectively covers 107-square-feet of room, per the product listing.
 Assuming the brand arrived at that number using the device's CADR score, which is not given, the machine's CADR is 70, or significantly lower than the Ikea option.